Nuno-Jesus/Make-A-Make/README.md

 ## <a name="index-2">2.
 An introduction to Makefiles</a>
 Typically, a Makefile is called to handle compilation and linkage of a project and its files.
-The Makefile uses the modification times of the files it uses to assert if any need to be remade or not.
+The Makefile uses the modification times of participating files to assert if re-compilation is needed or not.

 For instance, when compiling a `C` project, the final executable file, would be the zipped version of every `.o` file, which was in turn created from the `.c` files.

 Let's create a simple project to work with.
-You can find this files in the [code](/code) folder.
+You can find this files in the [code/example-1](/code/example-1/) folder.

 	├── hello.c
 	├── main.c